Every now and then I develop a new creative obsession, and it takes over my life. My latest obsession has been blackletter calligraphy.

 First I wrote some words with red ink.
 Then I covered them with orange, blue and violet transparent ink.
 (The orange is not a color I tend to use in paintings, so the color combination looks pretty weird and "too colorful" for my taste.)
 The words themselves got feathered, so you can't make them out, they only look like random red shapes.

-I've dome some more random stuff by dropping water over ink and wiping it off.
+I did more random effects by dropping water over ink and wiping it off.
 After it has dried, I drew a dragonfly and a butterfly shape over the page where the colors will show through, and covered the rest in black India ink.

 The resulting image looked too simple and uninteresting with all that black, so I took my white Pilot marker and drew some more lettering and lacy decorations over it.
 In the end, I was pretty content with how it turned out.
 It's a healthy combination of random and abstract, with what I really enjoy doing in art, which is precise detail and figurative drawings.